Sumikko Gurashi: Sumikko Gurashi: Good to Be in The Corner (2019)

 Shirokuma and Hiyoko? use a sled to jump into the moon, and are transported into the world of The Little Mermaid.
 Shirokuma and Tokage find each other, but Hiyoko? is taken away to the Arabian Nights story, where it ends up bonding with Penguin? over feeling lost.
 In the world of the Little Red Riding Hood, Tonkatsu and Ebifurai no Shippo are really happy when the wolf says it will eat them, which ends up scaring the wolf into running away.
 As they lament being leftover once again, they accidentally sit on a button that sends them to the Arabian Nights world, where they crash into Penguin? and Hiyoko?.

 Meanwhile in the world of Momotarō, Neko runs into an Oni, and in trying to escape, frantically digs all through the ground.
 This ends up destabilizing all the fairy tale worlds, and parts of them start falling into each other.
 In this jumbled world all the Sumikko are finally reunited.
-They then find themselves in the story the The Ugly Duckling.
+They then find themselves in the story The Ugly Duckling.
 At first they believe this is where Hiyoko? comes from, but it turns out Hiyoko? is a doodle someone made on the last blank page of the book, and that is why it was all alone.

 As they all promise to stay friends with Hiyoko? a hole opens up in sky through which the Sumikko can return to their own world.
 Hiyoko? cannot leave the world of the book, and they reluctantly end up leaving it behind.
 Back in their own world, together the Sumikko create a popup house for Hiyoko? and draw pictures of themselves on the blank page so it will not be alone anymore.